-The total area of the program, the library and the "+" spaces may range depending on the community's needs.
-The Library + program area total should be a minimum of 30,000 square feet and should be compatible size with the needs of the population served.
-Your building square feet can grow in size, without limitation, to fit the chosen community.
+The total area of the program may range depending on the community's needs.
+The Community Dance Center program area total should be a minimum of 30,000 square feet and should be compatible size with the needs of the population served.
+Your building square feet can grow in size, without limitation, to appropriately meet the needs of chosen community and site.